DogaAlkan6010/esg_paper/src/data_preparation/README.md

-# ESG Data Processing Pipeline
+# ESG Data Processing Module

-This module provides a modular, extensible pipeline for mapping ESG data provider identifiers (like OrgPermID, IssuerID) to GVKEY for linkage with Compustat data.
+This is where the actual work happens.
+It takes ESG data from various providers and figures out how to link it to your financial databases using GVKEY identifiers.
+Because apparently every ESG provider thinks their way of identifying companies is the best.

-## Architecture
+## How It's Built

-The pipeline is built around a base class `BaseESGMapper` that handles common functionality, with provider-specific implementations that extend it:
+The pipeline is built around a base class `BaseESGMapper` that handles all the boring common stuff, with provider-specific implementations for the weird quirks each provider has:

 ```
 src/data_preparation/
-├── esg_mappers/
-│   ├── __init__.py
-│   ├── base_mapper.py          # Abstract base class with common logic
-│   ├── refinitiv_mapper.py     # Refinitiv-specific implementation
-│   ├── msci_mapper.py         # MSCI-specific implementation
+├── README.md                    # This file
-│   └── [future mappers...]    # Easy to add new providers
 ├── run_mappers.py              # Main orchestration script
+├── example_usage.py            # Usage examples
+├── spx_analysis.py             # S&P 500 coverage analysis
+└── esg_mappers/                # Mapper implementations
+    ├── __init__.py
+    ├── base_mapper.py          # Abstract base class
+    ├── refinitiv_mapper.py     # Refinitiv implementation
+    ├── msci_mapper.py         # MSCI implementation
-└── README.md                  # This file
+    └── fmp_mapper.py          # FMP implementation
 ```

-## Features
+## What It Actually Does

-- **DRY Principle**: Common logic is shared in the base class
+- **Doesn't repeat itself**: Common logic is shared in the base class so we don't write the same matching code 3 times
-- **Modular**: Easy to add new ESG data providers
+- **Easy to extend**: Adding new ESG providers is straightforward (just inherit from the base class)
-- **Robust Matching**: Multi-step matching using CUSIP6, ISIN, and ticker symbols
+- **Smart matching**: Tries CUSIP codes first, then ISINs, then ticker symbols as a last resort
-- **Quality Scoring**: Prioritizes matches based on data quality and security characteristics
+- **Quality scoring**: Picks the best matches based on data quality, not just the first one it finds
-- **Progress Tracking**: Timestamped progress messages throughout the process
-- **Flexible Input**: Handles various file formats (CSV for Refinitiv, Excel for MSCI)
+- **Progress tracking**: Shows you what's happening so you know it's not frozen
+- **Handles different formats**: CSV, Excel, Parquet - whatever the providers decided to use

 ## Usage